matianfu/telsa/docs/state-machine-cn.md

-# Design
+# Design Pattern

-`telsa`使用层级状态机模式实现。
+This section discusses the hierarchical state machine pattern in JavaScript, which is used in `telsa` module.
+If you want to read or modify the code, you must have a thorough understanding of this pattern.

 ## State Machine

-UML状态图（State Diagram）是编程中最常使用的描述状态机的方式。该表示方法最初是由David Harel在1987年的论文，*Statecharts: A Visual Formalism for Complex Systems*，中提出的，所以它也常被称为**Harel Statechart**；个人更喜欢称之为**Harel Machine**。

-在Harel Machine中，
+UML state diagram is probably the most popular notation for state machine in programming.

+The notation was originally proposed in 1987 by David Harel in his paper titled *Statecharts: A Visual Formalism for Complex Systems*.
+So it is also refereed to as the Harel Statechart occasionally.
+In this document,  we call it a Harel machine.

-In a Harel machine, common properties and behaviors among **concrete states** are further abstracted to **super states**, effectively transforming a flat state space into a hierarchical structure, with less states defined and much cleaner to understand.
+In Harel machine, common properties and behaviors among **concrete states** are further abstracted to **super states**, effectively transforming a flat state space into a hierarchical structure, with lesser states defined, easier to understand, and easier to program.

-The hierarchical tree consist of state as its node.
-Concrete states are the leaf nodes in the tree and super states are non-leaf ones.
-At any time, the module must live in a concrete state.
-All state node along the path, from root to leaf, collectively represents the full state of the module.

-A module cannot live in a super state alone, since a super state is merely an abstraction of common properties among several concrete states.
-Without a concrete state, a super state and it's  ancestors can NOT describe the state of the module in full detail.
+The hierarchy consist of states as its node.
+All concrete states are leaf nodes and super states are non-leaf ones.
+The object always lives in one and only one concrete state.
+It cannot live in a super state without a concrete state, since a super state is merely an abstraction of common properties, resources and behaviors among several concrete states.

-For a given module, the Harel machine is usually quite easy to design and understand in the form of a UML state diagram.

-In real world programming, however, only the **flat machine** is easy to code.
-A flat machine is the simplest form of a Hierarchical machine, where there is only one level of hierarchy, that is, a single super state and several concrete states as its children.
-The famous state pattern of GoF is a good example.
-In this pattern, each state is implemented as a dedicated class.
-The hierarchical relationship is encoded by the class inheritance.
+Harel machine is easy to design.
+In real world programming, however, only the **flat machine** (only one level of hierarchy) is easy to code.
+The popular state pattern in GoF book is a good example, where each state is implemented as a concrete state class and inherits from a super state for assuming a common behavior interface.

-While it's convenient to program behavior using class inheritance for the state hierarchy, for all resources are located in one object and methods can easily be reused or overridden, it is a non-trivial job to correctly implement the `exit` and `enter` behavior during state transiton in a multiple level hierarchy.
+While it's convenient to program behavior using class inheritance for the state hierarchy, for all resources are located in one object and methods can easily be reused or overridden, it is a non-trivial job to correctly implement the `exit` and `enter` behavior during state transition in a multiple level hierarchy.
 In the language that early-binds the class method, such as C++ or Java, the inheritance behavior of these methods conflicts to the `exit` and `enter` execution sequence required by the state transition in a multiple level hierarchical state machine.

 For JavaScript, this is not the case, because JavaScript is a late-binding language.
 Even if there are inheritance relationship along the prototypal chain, we can avoid calling `exit` and `enter` using `this` keyword and dot notation.
 Instead, we can traverse the prototypal chain, **cherry-pick** the method, and execute it using `Function.prototype.apply` method.
 This is essentially a manual and forceful binding and invocation of the function.
 The required invocation sequence of `exit` and `enter` methods can be achieved in a very simple form.
 The only sacrifice is that these two methods cannot be invoked in the code elsewhere.
 But this is not a rule too painful to live with.